Competitive conference & fieldwork funding

 These awards are made to students who distinguish themselves by exceptional academic achievement.
 This could include (but is not limited to):

 - contribution to the College's academic life, organization of a conference, seminars, etc

 - University-level recognition, the award of an academic prize, etc

 - excelling in the College's internal research presentations

 - external (ie. outside the University) academic recognition.

-These awards are intended to mark outstanding identification with the College, dedication, and commitment to enhancing College student life in all areas.
-Teams may be nominated in cases where students feel that an achievement has resulted from the efforts of a group of students.
+These awards are intended to mark outstanding identification with the College, dedication, and commitment to enhancing College community life in all areas.